rails/rails/guides/source/getting_started.md

 The `<%` tag means to evalulate some Ruby code, while the `<%=` means to evalulate that code, and then to output the return value from that code.

-In this view, we do not want the output of `articles.each` to show, and so we use a `<%`.
+In this view, we do not want the output of `@articles.each` to show, and so we use a `<%`.
 But we do want each of the articles' titles to appear, and so we use `<%=`.